tgm-team/tgm/.github/CONTRIBUTING.md

 **Note**: this will automatically update the [pyproject.toml](../pyproject.toml) and [uv lock file](../uv.lock) with the new package which will be reflected in version control.

 In order to facilitate modularity and avoid burdening users with dependencies they don't need, it's recommended to minimize core dependencies to those that **all** users will require for **every** release.
 To support this, _uv_ has the notion of _dependency groups_, which facilitate auxilary dependencies.
-For instance, the _dev_ group is the set of dependencies required for openDG development, but is not necessarily shipped to end-users of the library.
+For instance, the _dev_ group is the set of dependencies required for TGM development, but is not necessarily shipped to end-users of the library.

 To add or remove a package from a dependency group, issue `uv add --<group> <package>` and `uv remove --<group> <package>`, respectively.
 For instance, to add `hypothesis` as a `dev` dependancy, we would issue: